-The CNRC WIC Center will coordinate activities among the funded researchers and widely disseminate findings from the research.
+The CNRC WIC Center will coordinate activities among the funded researchers and will widely disseminate findings from the funded research.
 The FNS does not anticipate any expansion of WIC program costs to adopt and implement interventions to improve nutrition behaviors.
+Therefore, costs of adoption/implementation of the proposed innovative approaches to nutrition education should be considered.

-Within this constraint, examples of issues that may be explored include, but are not limited to:
+Examples of issues that may be explored in submitted applications include, but are not limited to:

-- Identification of innovative, effective models of nutrition education to improve short- and longterm food and nutrition behavior among WIC participants, - Innovative uses of technology and digital media to achieve desired outcomes, - Innovative advances in communication and coordination among WIC staff, WIC participants, physicians and child care providers to enhance existing WIC nutrition education programs and improve target behaviors.
+- Identification of innovative, effective models of nutrition education to improve short- and long-term target behaviors among WIC participants, - Innovative uses of technology and digital media to achieve desired outcomes, - Innovative advances in communication and coordination among WIC staff, WIC participants, physicians and child care providers to enhance existing WIC nutrition education programs and improve target behaviors.